 Arch of Triumph

 This brick arch was designed in the Mudejar style, as the entry gate for the 1888 Expo, by Josep Vilaseca.
-The coats-of-arms, which represents all the Spanish provinces, were placed around it, with Barcelona's in the middle—the place of honor.
+The coats-of-arms, which represent all the Spanish provinces are placed around it, with Barcelona's in the middle — the place of honor.
 On the sides of the arch are four statues of women symbolizing fame.
 Other stone carvings represent various countries' participation in the Expo, and Barcelona thanking them for their attendance.
 It is not as grand as the Paris version, perhaps, but still beautiful and worth a visit.

 This quarter is located below Diagonal Avenue and above Sants.
 Long ago, it was an independent village like most of

 the places, which have now become quarters in Barcelona.
 There are still some remains of the old village, for ...